jamiekang/daily-transcription/README.md

 # daily-transcription
-Disclaimer: All articles in this project are transcribed from various sources.
+Disclaimer: All articles in this project are transcribed manually from various sources to study writing techniques.
 For personal, non-commercial reference, private study use only.